stijn-dejongh/lovecraft_public_domain/raw_converts/vof.md

 Dear Melmoth:&ndash;

-  .&nbsp;.&nbsp;.&nbsp;So you are busy delving into the shady past of that insufferable young Asiatic Varius Avitus Bassianus?
+  . . .
+So you are busy delving into the shady past of that insufferable young Asiatic Varius Avitus Bassianus?
 Ugh!
 There are few persons I loathe more than that cursed little Syrian rat!

-  I have myself been carried back to Roman times by my recent perusal of James Rhoades&rsquo;   &AElig;neid,   a translation never before read by me, and more faithful to P.
+  I have myself been carried back to Roman times by my recent perusal of James Rhoades'   &AElig;neid,   a translation never before read by me, and more faithful to P.
-Maro than any other versified version I have ever seen&mdash;including that of my late uncle Dr.
+Maro than any other versified version I have ever seen--including that of my late uncle Dr.
 Clark, which did not attain publication.
-This Virgilian diversion, together with the spectral thoughts incident to All Hallows&rsquo; Eve with its Witch-Sabbaths on the hills, produced in me last Monday night a Roman dream of such supernal clearness and vividness, and such titanic adumbrations of hidden horror, that I verily believe I shall some day employ it in fiction.
-Roman dreams were no uncommon features of my youth&mdash;I used to follow the Divine Julius all over Gallia as a Tribunus Militum o&rsquo;nights&mdash;but I had so long ceased to experience them, that the present one impressed me with extraordinary force.
+This Virgilian diversion, together with the spectral thoughts incident to All Hallows' Eve with its Witch-Sabbaths on the hills, produced in me last Monday night a Roman dream of such supernal clearness and vividness, and such titanic adumbrations of hidden horror, that I verily believe I shall some day employ it in fiction.
+Roman dreams were no uncommon features of my youth--I used to follow the Divine Julius all over Gallia as a Tribunus Militum o'nights--but I had so long ceased to experience them, that the present one impressed me with extraordinary force.

   It was a flaming sunset or late afternoon in the tiny provincial town of Pompelo,